RudyB/MyPL/README.md

-# Reverse Descent Parser for MyPL Language
+# Recursive Descent Parser for MyPL Language

 ## Example MyPL Code
 The following are some simple examples of statements in MyPL: